Notebookcheck Logo

 But a few days ago, Dan Zafra managed to photograph a very rare phenomenon during the night.
 While he was observing the night sky and our galaxy, the Milky Way, he took a photo in which we can see red sprites.

-If you are unfamiliar with this phenomenon, these are transient luminous events that appear for only a few milliseconds above cumulonimbus.
+If you are unfamiliar with this phenomenon, these are transient luminous events that appear for only a few milliseconds above cumulonimbus and which form between 80 and 145 kilometers in the sky.
 And it is very difficult, if not impossible, to observe them because they are almost invisible to the naked eye.
 Moreover, it is impossible to predict when they will appear, which makes this picture unique.

-However, if this photo is absolutely beautiful, scientists could use it to better understand this phenomenon and learn how it forms, because today, many mysteries surround them.
+However, while this photo is stunning, scientists could use it to better understand this phenomenon and learn how it forms, because many mysteries surround them as of today.

-And to accentuate this element, it appears that an Aurora Australis is present on the left side of these images, adding a unique and majestic touch.
+And to add more visual flair to what's a treat for the eyes already, it appears that an Aurora Australis is present on the left side of these images.

 static version load dynamic